SCHOOL DRESS CODE

 **Please see Parent/Student Handbook for all uniform information

 ** Uniforms can be purchased through Dennis Uniform or A Pineapple Life

 GENERAL UNIFORM REGULATIONS

 Modesty is the key criteria.
 The school sets the standard for modesty, based on the Catholic values that Presentation Parish School promotes.

 Please label sweatshirts and jackets with the FAMILY NAME.

 - Shoes: athletic/tennis shoe type: with non-marking soles.
 Shoes must be securely fastened with Velcro or laces: no slip-on shoes.
-Shoes may be any color, however, patterns, prints, sequence, neon, wheelies, and light up shoes are NOTpermitted.
-Students are required to bring a secondary pair of shoes to school for PE ONLY.
+Shoes may be any color, however, patterns, prints, sequence, neon, wheelies, and light up shoes are NOT permitted.

 - Socks: must be white or black ONLY, a small logo is acceptable.
 Socks must be clearly visible above the shoe.